About Zen Dog Training

 Please bring treats and a hungry dog!
 You and your trainer will find it easier to get your dog’s attention with treats if you’ve scheduled mealtimes around class.
 You will also need a six-foot non-retractable leash, and your dog must be wearing either a collar or a harness.

-In the Boston area we offer classes at WAGS in Charlestown, The Daily Stroll in Brookline, and classes at PDDC in Arlington.
+In the Boston area we offer classes at WAGS in Charlestown and classes at Create Escape in Belmont.

 Visit our online registration system to see our group class schedule and even register.
 Or call 617.702.2054 and tell us about your dog!
 We’re easy to get a hold of and happy to help.